moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/talisman.md

 ## Configuring Talisman for Your EVM Appchain {: #configuring-talisman-for-your-evm-appchain }

-To configure Talisman for your EVM Appchain, open the Talisman extension and click on the **More Options** tab.
+To configure Talisman for your Tanssi EVM Appchain, open the Talisman extension and click on the **More Options** tab.
 Then, take the following steps:

 1. Select **Settings**
 2. Check the **Enable testnets** box